 NHS Borders is undertaking a number of actions to improve the recent increase in the number of issues identified during the monthly spot checks.
-Focused improvement work is progressing with the Senior Charge Nurses and Clinical Nurse Managers to address ongoing themes.
+This includes supporting the Senior Charge Nurse and Clinical Nurse Manager with any improvement work and additional education sessions are being provided by the Infection Prevention and Control Team.